NativeScript/docs-v8/environment-setup.md

 * Android SDK
 * Android SDK Platform
 * Android Virtual Device
-* Performance (Intel ® HAXM) - optional, learn more about [AMD Processor & Hyper-V support](https://android-developers.googleblog.com/2018/07/android-emulator-amd-processor-hyper-v.html)
+* Performance (Intel ® HAXM) &mdash; optional, learn more about [AMD Processor & Hyper-V support](https://android-developers.googleblog.com/2018/07/android-emulator-amd-processor-hyper-v.html)

 The setup may take a while, but once it has finished a welcome screen should appear.